Equivariant infinite loop space theory, the space level story: The generalized Segal machine

-The proof is very similar to that of the special case $\sD=\sF$ dealt with in \myref{compFFG}.
+The proof is very similar to that of the special case $\sD=\sF$ dealt with in \autoref{compFFG}.
 Only points of equivariance require comment, and the following lemma is the key to understanding the relevant $G$-actions.
-It identifies the $G$-space $(\bP X)(\mathbf{n},\al)$ with the space $X_n$ with a new $G$-action induced by $\al$ and the original $G$-action on $X_n$.
-We denote this $G$-space $X_n^{\al}$.
+It identifies the $G$-space $(\bP X)(\bn^{\al})$ with the $G$-space $X_n^{\al}$ of \autoref{Xal}.